Copyright notices, signs, forms

 - How to insert a copyright warning notice

-- Copyright notice for course packs
+- Copyright notice for handouts

 - Marking and notice requirements for the music licence